syncfusion-content/javascript-docs/js/Diagram/Tools.md

 {% endhighlight %}

-Once you activated the texttool, you can also able to perform label editing of a node/connector.
+Once you activate the texttool, you can also able to perform label editing of a node/connector.

 ## Tool Selection

-There are some functionalities that can be achieved by clicking and dragging on the diagram surface.
+There are some functionalities that can be achieved by clicking and dragging on the Diagram surface.
 They are as follows.

 * Draw selection rectangle - MultipleSelect tool
-* Pan the diagram - Zoom pan
+* Pan the Diagram - Zoom pan
 * Draw nodes/connectors - ContinuousDraw / DrawOnce

-As all three behaviors are completely different, You can achieve only one behavior at a time based on the tool that you choose.
+As all the three behaviors are completely different, You can achieve only one behavior at a time based on the tool that you choose.
-If more than one of those tools are applied, a tool will be activated based on the precedence given in the following table.
+When more than one of those tools are applied, a tool is activated based on the precedence given in the following table.

 <table>
 <tr>